jcustenborder/chef-confluent/README.md

 * [confluent::control_center](#confluentcontrol_center) - This recipe is used to install the Confluent Control Center monitoring application.
 * [confluent::default](#confluentdefault) - This recipe is used to install the Confluent YUM or APT repositories and the installation package for the Confluent Platform.
-* [confluent::kafka_broker](#confluentkafka_broker) - This recipe is used to install an Apache Kafka Broker using the Confluent installation packages.
+* [confluent::kafka_broker](#confluentkafka_broker) - This recipe is used to install an Apache Kafka Broker using the Confluent Platform installations.
 * [confluent::kafka_connect_distributed](#confluentkafka_connect_distributed) - This recipe is used to install an Apache Kafka Connect worker in distributed mode using the Confluent installation packages.
 * [confluent::kafka_connect_standalone](#confluentkafka_connect_standalone) - This recipe is used to install an Apache Kafka Connect worker in standalone mode using the Confluent installation packages.
 * [confluent::schema_registry](#confluentschema_registry) - This recipe is used to install the Confluent Schema Registry using the Confluent installation packages.